 See also: Five Birds to Find in July

-Summer Benefits of Feeding Birds
+The Benefits of Feeding Birds in the Summer

 When most people think of feeders in their back yard, they often think of fall and winter, times when birds need nutrition before migration, and when the change in seasons may produce a shortage of natural food resources.
 However, there are several benefits to feeding backyard birds during the summer months: